History of Saint Pierre and Miquelon: Changing times

 In 1903, American Senator Henry Cabot Lodge advocated that the United States should purchase the islands from France.
 Lodge was concerned about the French influence on Saint Pierre and Miquelon, possible political or cultural effects on Canada and the United States, and the effect of French fishing fleets on New England fisheries.
 The economy of the islands had been in decline due to poor cod fishing seasons, and many residents were angry at France for insisting on approving all teachers on the islands.
 For these reasons, many residents of the islands were in favor of becoming part of the United States, reasoning that they could then sell their fish to the rest of the United States without import taxes, and that the United States would not interfere with their local educational system.
 In response, some Canadians asked Great Britain to purchase the islands from France instead.
 In an election for the islands' representative to the French Chamber of Deputies, one candidate was in favor of annexation while the incumbent candidate was not.
 The incumbent candidate, who was against annexation, won reelection by a small margin in December 1903.
 The islands were not purchased by either country, and they remained part of France.

-Another severe blow to the economy of Saint Pierre and Miquelon was an agreement between Britain and France in 1904 over territorial issues, in which France traded their exclusive right to fishing in Newfoundland waters for considerations in Africa.
-The commercial advantages of language and tradition that Saint Pierre and Miquelon employed in their relationships with France and other countries was substantially weakened during this time.
+The French fishery of Saint Pierre and Miquelon was in severe decline by this time, and its end was hastened by an agreement between Britain and France in 1904 over territorial issues, in which France traded their exclusive right to fishing in Newfoundland waters for compensation and considerations in Africa.